Juniorduc44/socialCreditScoreDecentralized/README.md

 ### Part 2: Decentralized Digital IDs with LNURL
 **Short Version**:
-A third of our $500,000 will make LNURL a login standard, turning Lightning Points accounts into decentralized digital IDs.
-Users log in with Bitcoin Lightning wallets, build secure profiles, and use points anywhere, including Bitrefill’s 5,000+ products.
+One-third of our $500,000 will make LNURL a login standard, turning Lightning Points accounts into decentralized digital IDs with secure 2FA.
+Users log in with Bitcoin Lightning wallets, build profiles, and use points anywhere, including Bitrefill’s 5,000+ products.
 It’s simpler than Google login, freeing users from centralized control.

 <details>
 <summary>Click to Expand Long Version</summary>